This guide provides step-by-step instructions on setting up Bitrise as a SAML application on Azure Active Directory (AD).

 As a workaround, we suggest you to copy the URL and paste it in a new tab.
 It will work!
 For all other browser types, you should be safely landing to the Authorization page.

 On the Allow “Organization name” to sign you in window, click Authorize if you trust the Organization.

 You should be landing on your Organization’s Bitrise Dashboard.
 You can check on the Groups tab who has been added to the org as a SAML user.

 Congrats!
 You have successfully enabled the SAML connection!
 Since SAML SSO has not been enforced on your org yet, you can log in via SAML SSO or with your Bitrise credentials.

-To be able to sign into Bitrise exclusively via SAML SSO, you have to enforce SAML on the organization.
+To be able to sign into Bitrise exclusively via SAML SSO, you have to enforce SAML on the Organization.
 Mind you!
-You can only enforce SAML SSO on the org, if all org members have enabled their SAML SSO connection.
+You can only enforce SAML SSO on the org, if all Organization members have enabled their SAML SSO connection.